system76/docs/_articles/desktop-environment.md

 ## LXDE

 The Lightweight X11 Desktop Environment is a fast and energy-saving desktop environment.
+It looks similar to older versions of Windows.
+This is the leanest desktop environment and can help extend battery life in laptops.

 ![LXDE](/images/desktop-environment/LXDE.png)